aassxun/Understanding-Vision-Tasks/README.md

 # Explanatory Instructions: Towards Unified Vision Tasks Understanding and Zero-shot Generalization

 Our paper "Explanatory Instructions: Towards Unified Vision Tasks Understanding and Zero-shot Generalization" is available at [https://arxiv.org/abs/2412.18525](https://arxiv.org/abs/2412.18525).
-(Due to some issues with the submission to arXiv, please refer to the paper.pdf file in the GitHub repository for the paper.)

 Dataset and code will be available in two months.